Win a 6 month supply of Huggies!

 As your baby progresses past 30 weeks of gestation, its chances of survival, if it were born, are much better than in the previous weeks.
 For every day it remains in your uterus, its body systems are further maturing towards independent life.

-When you have your ante-natal checks, don’t be alarmed if your baby is lying in any other position than head down.
+When you have your ante-natal checks, don’t be alarmed at your ultrasound if your baby is lying in any other position than head down.
 It is not uncommon for baby’s to prefer to lie in the breech position early in the third trimester.
 This may cause you some discomfort underneath your ribs.
 Instead of a nice round bottom nestling under your ribcage, a hard bony skull is making its presence felt.

 Your baby is over 1 kilogram this week.
 Your baby’s head is in proportion to its body and it’s looking more like it should.
 There’s been lots of brain development in its sleep processes and is starting to have REM (Rapid Eye Movement) sleep phases from this week forwards.
 Dream on little baby.